apballock/Business-Intelligence-Dashboard-Project-Power-BI-DAX-Data-Insights-/README.md

 ## Summary

-The dataset contains approximately **700 rows and 16 columns** representing financial sales transactions.
+The dataset contains **700 rows and 16 columns** representing financial sales transactions.
 After inspection in Power Query, no missing values were found, and all columns were standardized to appropriate data types, ensuring the dataset is ready for further analysis and visualization in Power BI.